El Dorado (Aterciopelados album): Background

 Following the good reception for their previous album, Con el Corazón en la Mano (1993), the group received a bigger support from their label BMG, which allowed them to experiment with their sound and find the sound for the album.
 El Dorado, released in 1995, was produced by Federico López and was recorded from October to December 1994 at Audiovisión Studios in Bogotá, Colombia.
 The recording of the album saw the inclusion of Cuban drummer Alejandro Duque into the group, Duque composed drums for a cassette he picked from a radio station where Buitrago used to work, Duque initially worked in the song "Si No Se Pudo, Pues No Se Pudo", the result made the group ask Duque to work in other songs for the album such as "Candela", "El Dorado" and "Bolero Falaz", among others, Duque would later be included into the group until 1997.

-The name for the album comes from the leyend of the same name about a supposed gold kingdom that was unsuccessfully searched by Spanish conquistadors in Colombia.
+The name for the album comes from the legend of the same name about a supposed gold kingdom that was unsuccessfully searched by Spanish conquistadors in Colombia.
 The album deals with themes related to spirituality as well as the ancestral roots in Colombia and the culture of the country, different genres of music were explored during the recording of the album such as cumbia, bolero, rock ballads and punk, Colombian sounds and references are present throughout the album in songs like the latin rock "Candela", the melodramatic "Bolero Falaz", the joropo "Siervo sin Tiera", which borrows its name from the novel of the same name by Colombia author Eduardo Caballero Calderón, the song "Pilas" about the social cleansing in Colombia, the ranchera rock "La Estaca" and the rock "Florecita Rocketa" which would become a staple in Colombian rock and deals with themes of female spirit and strength.